 - Add the vegetables and garlic; salt and pepper to taste.

-- Cook on low setting 8-9 hours; cook on high setting 3-4 hours.
+- Cook on low setting 8-9 hours or high setting 3-4 hours.

 Reduce inflammatory process in cells, tissues, and blood vessels, helping to slow aging and reduce risk of long-term disease.